 Rupert Neve Designs announced the Portico Series in 2005 to much acclaim.
 The Portico Series modules are high quality analogue building blocks for the front and back ends of digital systems (hence the name “Portico” as in entryway).
 In the years since release, the Portico Series has already garnered many important industry awards including nine TEC awards, multiple PAR Excellence Awards, Mix Certified Hit Awards, and a MIPA award among others.

 The original color scheme featured grey powder coating with a black and red inlay design available in both horizontal and vertical configurations.
-The first 8 units were the 5012 Dual Pre, The 5042 True Tape FX, The 5032 Mic Pre EQ, The 5043 Dual Mono / Stereo Compressor, 5033 Five Band EQ, 5016 Mic Pre / DI (discontinued), 5014 Stereo Field Editor, & 5015 Mic Pre Compressor.
+The first 8 units were the 5012 Dual Pre, 5042 True Tape FX, 5032 Mic Pre EQ, 5043 Dual Mono / Stereo Compressor, 5033 Five Band EQ, 5016 Mic Pre / DI, 5014 Stereo Field Editor, & 5015 Mic Pre Compressor.

 In 2009, the 5088 High Voltage and Discrete Mix System was released as the ultimate word in mix buss sound quality.
 The modular mix system is configurable to the user’s needs, and utilizes the various Portico Series modules for mic pre’s and signal processing.
-The 90 Volt rails of the 5088 provide more than 10 dB more dynamic range than any other Rupert Neve designed console, and the custom transformers on every input and output provide complete galvanic isolation.
+The 90 Volt rails of the 5088 provide over 10dB greater dynamic range than any other Rupert Neve designed console, and the custom transformers on every input and output provide complete galvanic isolation.

-With the release of the 5088 Portico Series modules also received an update with the same style of light blue powder coating with anodized aluminum knobs.
+With the release of the 5088, the Portico Series modules also received an update with the same style of light blue powder coating with anodized aluminum knobs.